lbryio/lbry.com/content/faq/transaction-types.md

 ### What About Purchases?

-Content purchases and incoming content payments are not currently avavailable but are planned for a future release.
+Content purchases and incoming content payments are not currently available but are planned for a future release.
 Currently these show as spends.